pverma94/DATA_1202_ASSIGNMENT_5_100967364/README.md

-# Data 1202: Data Analytics Tools - Lab 6
+# Data 1202: Data Analytics Tools

 This project contains the code for Lab 6 of the Data 1202 course, focusing on subsetting data using iloc and creating functions in Python.